 Similar to Memrise, Edcast is better suited to the individual learner, rather than training groups or teams.
 With its AI intelligence knowledge cloud system, the platform has the ability to connect employees, customers, and partners.
 It has been reported, however, that the user experience is limited and lacks simple features like the ability to see and track learners results.

 Edcast has the option to add courses and learning plans to the platform, However, users have found that it’s a bit difficult to navigate, and the built-in features are somewhat limited.

-Best Training Tools – #5 – Schoology
+Training And Development Tool #5 – Schoology

 Schoology is a free LMS designed for elementary education to support teachers and instructors in the age of COVID-19.
 Since most learning has shifted online and adopted a remote learning model, Schoology offers support to school districts, focused on K-12 schools with tips for parents and teachers alike.

-Best Training Tools – #6 – Slack
+Tools And Training #6 – Slack

 As a business communication tool, Slack is quick, simple, and targeted.
 Teams can experience a unique learning design through interactive channels that spark conversation and feedback in real-time.